Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-The rates $c_1$ extracted from the fitting procedure are used in a next step to determine the significant factors.
-Significance of an effect or an interaction effect on measured response is determined by performing an ANOVA with the null hypothesis to disprove that there is no effect on $c_1$ at the $\alpha=5\%$ threshold.
-The ANOVA requires mutual independence, normal distribution and equal variances of the error variable for any inference drawn to be valid.
-Besides the inspection of factor level variance, this can be tested by scrutinizing the standardized residuals.
-Standardized residuals are obtained by calculating the difference between measured $c_1$ and predicted ANOVA model value for that factor level combination divided by its estimated standard deviation~\citep[pp. 143-144]{DEAN2017}.
-As described in Sec.~\ref{sec:appendix_statistical_analysis} in more detail, the violation of some of the requirements necessitated a data transformation.
-The subsequently obtained ANOVA model for the transformed rate, $\Xi$, includes insignificant terms, which must be excluded systematically.
-This is achieved through an adjusted backward elimination procedure in which iteratively the term with the highest p-value (most insignificant) is excluded and the ANOVA results recalculated using the reduced model.
-After each step it is checked if a re-introduction of any excluded model term would result in its p-value below the $\alpha=5\%$ threshold.
-If that criterion is met, the term is included in the next model step and the ANOVA computed again.
-After completion of the procedure only significant terms remain in the model and the standardized residuals are again inspected.
-Normality, homoscedasticity and independence are all deemed suitably met, as shown in Fig.~\ref{fig:residuals_normality},~\ref{fig:residuals_fitvals} and \ref{fig:residuals_runtime}.
-The significance of each term in the initial and the reduced ANOVA model is graphically represented in Fig.~\ref{fig:pareto_chart_significant_values} in blue and red, respectively.
-The null hypothesis is rejected and an effect is considered significant when the standardized effect strength represented by a t-value defined in Eq.~\ref{equ:pareto_values} is above a threshold value associated with the global significance level taken at 5\%.
-Note that this threshold value is dependent on the degrees of freedom of the ANOVA model and thus changes slightly depending on the number of terms included in the model.
+The $c_1$ values extracted from the fitting procedure were used to determine the significant factors.
+The significance of an effect or interaction effect on the measured response was determined by performing an ANOVA with a null hypothesis to prove that there was no effect on $c_1$ at the $\alpha=5\%$ threshold.
+ANOVA requires mutual independence, normal distribution, and equal variances of the error variable for any inference to be valid.
+In addition to the inspection of factor\textendash level variance, this can be tested by examining the standardized residuals.
+Standardized residuals are obtained by calculating the difference between the measured $c_1$ and the value predicted by ANOVA for that factor\textendash level combination divided by its estimated standard deviation~\citep[pp.143-144]{DEAN2017}.
+As described in~\ref{sec:appendix_statistical_analysis}, the violation of some requirements necessitated $c_1$ data transformation.
+The subsequently obtained ANOVA model for the transformed rate $\Xi$ includes insignificant terms that must be excluded systematically.
+This was achieved through an adjusted backward elimination procedure in which the term with the highest p\textendash value (most insignificant) was iteratively excluded, and the ANOVA results were recalculated using the reduced model.
+After each step, if the reintroduction of any excluded model term results in a p\textendash value below the $\alpha=5\%$ threshold, the term is included in the next model step and ANOVA is repeated.
+After completing the procedure, only significant terms remain in the model, and the standardized residuals are again inspected.
+After this procedure, normality, homoscedasticity, and independence were all deemed suitably met, as shown in Figs.~\ref{fig:residuals_normality},~\ref{fig:residuals_fitvals}, and \ref{fig:residuals_runtime}.
+The significance of each term in the initial and reduced ANOVA models is graphically presented in blue and red, respectively, in Fig.~\ref{fig:pareto_chart_significant_values}.
+The null hypothesis was rejected and an effect was considered significant when the standardized effect strength, represented by the t\textendash value defined in Eq.~\ref{equ:pareto_values}, was above the threshold associated with a global significance level of 5\%.
+Note that this threshold is dependent on the degrees of freedom of the ANOVA model, and thus varies slightly depending on the number of terms included in the model.